How to get residency in Ecuador

-Probably not.
-Unless you are citizen of Afghanistan, Bangladesh, Cuba, Eritrea, Ethiopia, Haiti, Kenya, Nepal, Nigeria, Pakistan, Senegal and Somalia.
+Probably not, unless you are a citizen of Afghanistan, Bangladesh, Cuba, Eritrea, Ethiopia, Haiti, Kenya, Nepal, Nigeria, Pakistan, Senegal, and Somalia.

 Where can I travel visa-free with an Ecuadorian passport?

-You can travel with visa-free or visa-on-arrival to 81 countries.
-Including China and Russia.
-You will need a visa to travel to United States, Canada, Schengen countries or Australia.
+You can travel with visa-free or visa-on-arrival to 81 countries, including China and Russia.
+You will need a visa to travel to the United States, Canada, Schengen countries or Australia.

 Is Ecuador a good place to live?

-Yes, you can enjoy undeveloped beaches, modern cities, volcanic mountains and rainforests.
+Yes, you can enjoy deserted beaches, modern cities, volcanic mountains, and rainforests.
 Its gastronomy is healthy, varied and delightful.
-In the cities, you can find all comforts same as in the western.
-It is one of most safety Latin countries and its healthcare system is one of the best of the region.
+In the cities, you can find all the same comforts as you would in the western world.
+It is one of most safe Latin American countries and its healthcare system is one of the best in the region.

 How much money do I need to live in Ecuador?

 Living in Ecuador is quite cheap.
-If you live in cities as Quito, Guayaquil or Cuenca, with USD 1,500-1800 you can have a comfortable non-worry lifestyle.
-In rural areas USD 800-1,000 may be enough.
+If you live in cities like Quito, Guayaquil or Cuenca, with USD 1,500-1800 you can have a comfortable, worry-free lifestyle.
+In rural areas, USD 800-1,000 may be enough.

 What is the economic situation in Ecuador?